 Patience is also a key component of improving collective commercialization.
 Farmers who sell output to traders typically get paid immediately, in cash.
 By comparison, sales via the cooperative often involve a delay receiving some or all of the proceeds from the sale.
 The new contract may require additional patience, as quality-contingent premium payments require farmers to wait for results from an aflatoxin test.
-Column (3) of Table 4 demonstrates that the treatment effect was indeed larger for more patient farmers, although the effect is imprecise.
+Column (3) of Table 3 demonstrates that the treatment effect was indeed larger for more patient farmers, although the effect is imprecise.
 These farmers may have been more willing to wait for the potential rewards associated with allocating output to the cooperative.
 The wording of the patience elicitation question are also suggestive: we asked farmers how they assessed their willingness to give up something today in order to benefit in the future.
 Given that cooperatives may allocate access to new technologies and trials based on perceived reliability, it could be that the farmers we flag as more patient recognize this and respond accordingly.

 By contrast, we fail to detect any evidence of heterogeneity by risk aversion.
-As described above in Section 4, we observe a highly bimodal distribution of self-assessed risk aversion on an 11-point scale.
+We observe a highly bimodal distribution of self-assessed risk aversion on an 11-point scale.
 This matches closely with earlier work by Charness and Viceisza (2016) in a similar context.
 We flag self-identified "risk-loving" farmers as those who responded that their willingness to take risks was 10 out of 10.
 Failure to detect an outcome could indicate a need to better adapt risk measurement methods to our precise context.
 Alternatively, it could indicate that risk aversion does not impact the decision to sell output to the cooperative.
 This seems less likely, given that farmers who choose to sell output elsewhere risk reduced access to future benefits from the cooperative.
-However, this will be an avenue for additional study in our planned follow-up study.41